cmrschwarz/scr/README.md

         lr=<regex>           regex for label matching
         ljs=<js string>      javascript to execute on the page, format args are available as js variables (selenium only) lf=<format string>   label format string
-        lic=<bool>           match for the label within the content match instead of the hole document las=<bool>           allow slashes in labels
+        lxs=<int|empty>      also match siblings of xpath match in parents up to this number of levels (empty means any, default: 0) lic=<bool>           match for the label within the content match instead of the hole document las=<bool>           allow slashes in labels
         lmm=<bool>           allow multiple label matches in one document instead of picking the first (for all content matches)